 (i) all Applicable Laws;

-(ii) all Governmental Approvals, whether in the name of Operator or Owner;
+all Governmental Approvals, whether in the name of Operator or Owner;

+the valid directives and orders of NERC, SERC, MAIN, and ECAR, any Governmental Authority, CP&L pursuant to its tariff or, if applicable, an ISO or RTO pursuant to its tariff;

-(iii) the provisions of the Project Contracts, including all notices required thereunder;
+the provisions of the Project Contracts, including all notices required thereunder;

-(iv) the terms of this Agreement;
+(v) the terms of this Agreement;

-(v) Good Engineering and Operating Practices;
+Good Engineering and Operating Practices;

 the Budget;

-the Approved Operating Plan and Approved Maintenance Program for the applicable Contract Year;
+the Approved Operating Plan and Approved Maintenance Program for the applicable Contract Year; and

-(viii) the terms of Operator’s and Owner’s insurance policies; and
+(ix) the terms of Operator’s and Owner’s insurance policies..

-(ix) the valid directives and orders of NERC, SERC, MAIN, and ECAR, any Governmental Authority, CP&L pursuant to its tariff or, if applicable, an ISO or RTO pursuant to its tariff.

 If Operator is aware of a conflict between any of the above requirements, the Operator shall inform Owner and the Owner shall promptly resolve the conflict.
 Prior to such resolution by the Owner, the Operator shall give precedence to the obligations in the priority set forth above.
 Operator hereby agrees to abide by the requirements under the Project Contracts which are incorporated into an Operating Plan by Owner, and shall otherwise cooperate with and assist Owner in complying with all other terms contained in the Project Contracts.
 Owner shall provide Operator with Notice of any changes to the requirements under the Project Contracts.